Aphios/Doudou_Shelter/README.md

 - GET/doudous/softness/x : returns all doudous of softness x
 - POST/doudous : adds a doudou and sends confirmation message
 - PUT/doudous/:id : updates a doudou and sends confirmation message
+- DELETE/doudous/:id : deletes a doudou of id x.
+This route is only available to application administrator